kennethd/kennethd.github.io/_posts/2019-04-16-crandallgenealogy-com.markdown

 before 1665.
 He was commissioner for a number of years, served as deputy from both Newport and Westerly, and in other capacities which evidence that he was a man of importance.
 Through the seven sons of Elder Crandall the name became a common one and the family numerous in Rhode Island."
-(From "Representative men and old families of Rhode Island”.)
+(From *Representative men and old families of Rhode Island*.)

 Through the marriage of Elder John Crandall's sons and daughters, the family became allied with other important pioneer families who were prominent in the early history of Rhode Island, and New England.
-Among these were the Gorton, Babcock, Burdick, Hubbard, and Witter families.
+Among these were the **Gorton**, **Babcock**, **Burdick**, **Hubbard**, and **Witter** families.

 The name or origin of his first wife is not known, but it is recorded that she died in 1670 and was buried August 2 of that year in Westerly.
 From examination of the birth and marriage records of their children, and the dates at which sons were listed as freemen, it may be inferred that John Crandall was first married about the year 1649.
-He married, second, Hannah Gaylord.
+He married, second, **Hannah Gaylord**.

 Elder John Crandall died before November 29, 1676 at Newport where he was sojourning on account of the Indian War (King Philip's War).

-The "Journal of American History" gives the following sketch of the life of Elder John Crandall, which is substantially correct with the probable exception of the account of his activities prior to 1651.
+The *Journal of American History* gives the following sketch of the life of Elder John Crandall, which is substantially correct with the probable exception of the account of his activities prior to 1651:

     As early as 1635 Rev. John Crandall, who is believed to have been of Welsh ancestry, was living in Salem where, as elsewhere in the Massachusetts Bay Colony, there was at this time much opposition to all dissenters from the authorized tenets of the Puritans.
 John Crandall was the minister of the Salem church, but he adopted the opinions of the Baptists, which were very obnoxious to the Congregationalists, and in the autumn of 1635 he was dismissed as pastor.
 As did so many others of the early Baptists of New England he determined to settle in the Narragansett country.
 The Indians proved friendly and he obtained from them a grant of land.
 He has been called one of the founders of Providence.
 He was certainly living in Providence as early as 1637.

 In 1669 he appears in "a list of the Free Inhabitants of the Town of Westerle" May the 18, (John Crandall's name headed the list).
-Directly after this he, with Tobias Saunders, was authorized by the colony to summon juries and hold corts, they being appointed "Conservators or His Majesty's Peace."
+Directly after this he, with **Tobias Saunders**, was authorized by the colony to summon juries and hold corts, they being appointed "Conservators or His Majesty's Peace."

-John Crandall was one of the original purchasers from Chief Sosoa of Narragansett of the Misquamicutt tribe, of the land comprising Westerly, from which Hopkinton was later formed.
+John Crandall was one of the original purchasers from **Chief Sosoa** of Narragansett of the Misquamicutt tribe, of the land comprising Westerly, from which Hopkinton was later formed.
 The townships of Westerly, Hopkinton, Charleston and Richmond, as they now are, were a tract called by the Indians